 Key Workers Made Up the Significant Proportion of Support Given Under the Schemes

-1. A substantial chunk of the financial support provided under these schemes were given to key workers.
+1. A substantial chunk of the financial support provided under these schemes was given to key workers.
 Key workers are defined as employees in services that are essential to a city’s functioning and earn low to moderate incomes.
 Their work roles require these employees to be physically present at the workplace and have no option to work from home.

 Living close to the workplace is one of the main reasons why key workers made up a significant proportion of the first home loan deposit schemes and other home loans in Australia.
-Living nearby allows key workers to respond to emergencies or increase in service demands as well as cover shifts in case of a shortage in the workforce in welfare support roles.
+Living nearby allows key workers to respond to emergencies or increases in service demands as well as cover shifts in case of a shortage in the workforce in welfare support roles.

 Key workers can be nurses, midwives, disability caregivers, police, fire and emergency workers and more.

 2. In total, the NHG and FHLDS have been able to aid over 3,700 key workers buy their very first home during the 2020-2021 financial period which translates to roughly 23% of all guarantees issued throughout the duration.

 Out of these numbers, 35% are nurses, 34% are teachers and 11% are emergency service workers.
 This brings the actual number of supported key workers to around 6,000 since the schemes were launched in January 2020.

 Aside from the benefit of reasonable refinance home loans and home loan repayments, probably the biggest advantage of this initiative is getting key workers closer to their places of work.
 This enables them to be more ready and accessible to the communities they serve, which means faster response times in case of emergencies.

 The Schemes Supported a High Concentration of Younger Australians